 South Korean automotive supplier Hyundai Mobis has developed M.Brain, a brainwave detection device that alerts motorists against drowsy driving or sudden health issues.
-Among other biosignals, brainwave measurement is known to be one of the most advanced and challenged technologies to work with.
+Among other biosignals, brainwave measurement is known to be one of the most advanced and challenging technologies to work with.

 According to National Highway Traffic Safety Administration (NHTSA), 91,000 police-reported crashes involved drowsy drivers in 2017.
 These crashes led to an estimated 50,000 people injured and nearly 800 deaths.

 M.Brain measures the driver's condition on a real-time basis by detecting the brainwaves around the ears through earpiece sensors that are worn.
 The key is the software technology that analyzes and determines the data from the brainwaves.
 Hyundai Mobis is committed to R&D and has even adopted machine learning to interpret the brainwave signals, according to a press release.

 M.Brain can also be interworked with a smartphone app and provide notification that the driver is losing attention.
 The accident prevention technology also provides alerts for different sensory organs, such as sight (LEDs around the driver's seat), touch (vibrating seat), hearing (headrest speaker), etc.